GSA/idmanagement.gov/_implement/distribute-fcpca.md

 *Sample Chrome error when a user navigates to an intranet site whose SSL/TLS certificate doesn't chain to a trusted root CA:*
 [![An image showing ios chrome untrusted ssl]({{site.baseurl}}/assets/fpki/ios_chrome_untrusted_ssl.png){:style="width:300px;"}]

-## How can I verify that the FCPCA has been successfully distributed to my workstation or device?
+## How can I verify that the FCPCA root certificate has been successfully distributed to my workstation or device?

-Please review the steps to [verify distribution of the FCPCA](#step-3---verify-operating-system-distribution).
+Please review the steps to [verify distribution of the FCPCA root certificate](#step-3---verify-operating-system-distribution).

-## Do I need to distribute the FCPCA to my Bring Your Own Device (BYOD) program device?
+## Do I need to distribute the FCPCA root certificate to my Bring Your Own Device (BYOD) program device?

-As a BYOD program device user, you'll need to distribute the FCPCA if you:
+As a BYOD program device user, you'll need to distribute the FCPCA root certificate if you:

 - use your PIV credential to log into intranet sites or VPNs,
 - validate PIV digital signatures in emails or documents, or
-- navigate to intranet pages whose SSL/TLS certificates chain to the FCPCA.
+- navigate to intranet pages whose SSL/TLS certificates chain to the FCPCA root certificate.

 ## How do I configure my unmanaged Windows system to trust the new Federal Common Policy CA?